 , which describes the steps involved in the experimental procedure.
 For MS2, LabKey Server create an experiment run that describes going from a sample to one or more mzXML files.
 Each time you do a search using the mzXML files creates another experiment run.
 LabKey Server can tie the two types of runs because it knows that the output of the first run, the mzXML files, are the inputs to the search run.

 You can see the sample data associated with a search run using the Enhanced MS2 Run view, or by selecting the "MS2 Searches" filter in the Experiment tab's run list.
 This view will only show MS2 runs that have experimental data loaded.
 In some cases, such as if you moved MS2 runs from another folder using LabKey Server 1.7 or earlier, or if you directly loaded a pep.xml file, no experimental data will be loaded.

-button.
-This brings up the column picker for the run list.
-Click to expand the Input
+.
+This brings up the grid view customizer for the run list.
+Scroll down and click to expand the Input

 node.
 This shows all the things that might be inputs to a run in the current folder.
 Click to expand the mzXML